chcko/chcko/README.rst

 - Human language context paths to problems and keywords are language dependent and are therefore in the language files.

-- More problems can be combined in one URL / http request (*content* query) e.g. to make a larger assignment.
+- More problems can be combined in one URL / http request (*contents* query) e.g. to make a larger assignment.

 - Problem/Content pages can reference other content or inline it